 TGaz Editor: Change text on page 153 starting at line 5 as follows

-The RSTA shall select a bandwidth value for the measurement sounding phase based on the Format and Bandwidth subfield of the Ranging Parameters element(s); see 9.4.2.298 (Ranging Parameters element), provided by each of the ISTAs during negotiation.
-This bandwidth shall be equal to or smaller than the bandwidth indicated by the RSTA in the IFTM frame.
+The RSTA shall select a bandwidth value for the measurement sounding phase that is equal to or smaller than the RSTA Assigned Max Bandwidth of each of the ISTAs that are being allocated resources during this measurement instance.
 It may be different from the bandwidth used in the Polling phase, but shall adhere to the rules of multiple frame transmission in an EDCA TXOP; see 10.23.2.8 (Multiple frame transmission in an EDCA TXOP).

 TGaz Editor: Change text on page 154 starting at line 19 as follows

 The RSTA may schedule some ISTAs that replied during the Polling phase to the first measurement sounding phase instance and other ISTAs to one of possibly multiple extra measurement sounding phase instances; see Figure 11-37b (TB Ranging availability window with two instances of polling/sounding/reporting triplets within a single TXOP), and Figure 11-37c (TB Ranging availability window with two instances of polling/sounding/reporting triplets in separate TXOPs).
 The RSTA shall only schedule measurement sounding resources to an ISTA in a measurement sounding instance, if a valid poll response was received from that ISTA in the corresponding Polling phase instance.
 This may require an RSTA to poll an ISTA multiple times.
-This is necessary, for example, if different ISTAs have indicated varying, incompatible Format and Bandwidth parameters in their Ranging Parameters fields or if the RSTA wants to limit the time duration of each range measurement sounding instance.
+This is necessary, for example, if different ISTAs have varying, incompatible RSTA Assigned Max Bandwidth values or if the RSTA wants to limit the time duration of each range measurement sounding instance.

 11.21.6.4.4.2 Measurement sounding phase of non-TB ranging